newrelic/newrelic-dotnet-agent/tests/Agent/MultiverseTesting/MultiverseScanner/README.md

 			List ExactMMreport

-if we had a wiki
+If we had a wiki
-- one section for each framwork
+- one section for each framework
-- each section had one page per agent version
+- each section has one page per agent version
-- Each <schedule> the tool would either [create new agent-version page OR update existing one] with results, adding new framework versions as needed. https://github.com/jaffinito/newrelic-dotnet-agent/wiki/tables-are-cool-I-guess
+- Each <schedule> in the tool would either [create new agent-version page OR update existing one] with results, adding new framework versions as needed. https://github.com/jaffinito/newrelic-dotnet-agent/wiki/tables-are-cool-I-guess

 clone github wiki